 Repels Fleas

-Fleas are a significant problem for dogs, and they can cause severe itching, skin irritation, and even disease.
+Fleas are a significant problem for dogs, and they can cause severe itching, flaky skin, skin irritation, and even disease.
 White vinegar can help to repel fleas as they dislike the strong scent of vinegar.
 To make a flea-repellent spray:

 1. Mix two parts of water and one part of white vinegar.